Focused on Black, Indigenous, People of Color (BIPOC)

 Frequently Asked Questions

 Coaching and therapy use similar tools, but there are some important differences.
-Coaching is focused on personal development, tends to focus on the present, and more goal- and action-oriented, whereas therapy more often explores the past to understand root causes of present symptoms.
+Coaching is focused on personal development, tends to focus on the present, and more goal- and action-oriented.
+Therapy more often explores the past to understand root causes of present symptoms.
 Coaching strives to be a relationship of equals (the client is the expert of their lived experiences), whereas therapy can have stronger power dynamic (the therapist is the expert) and can involve a formal diagnosis and treatment of mental illness.

 The main goal of the discovery session is to consciously create a co-equal relationship and see if we are a good fit for each other.
 After sharing some initial boundaries, I coach for a bit, then share more information about my coaching approach.
 I am here to hold the space with compassion, curiosity, and courage, and the your role is to let me know where you want to go with coaching.
 You are the expert of your own lived experiences, and you have the choice to say no, or not yet.
 Co-creation also means that at the end of the session (or after), we ask if we would like to work with each other.
 It is a deliberate practice that challenges all the white supremacy norms.